Research and Interests

 My primary research centers on issues in contemporary epistemology.
 But I work in other areas too.
 More specifically, I have interests in philosophy of science, ethics, political philosophy, and philosophy of religion.

+My research spans across traditional, formal, and social epistemological issues.
 Here are some topics in which I have interest:

 • The Fallibilism/Infallibilism debate (relatedly: whether knowledge is evidence)